- to regard with the utmost esteem, love, and respect; honor.

 - to like or admire very much: I simply adore the way your hair is done!

 Well, adorer and courtier of the Emperor Alexander, why don't you say anything?War and Peace

-She had found an adorer, and had apparently succumbed to his importunities.
+She had found an adorer, and had apparently succumbed to his importunities."Seth"

 late 14c., aouren, "to worship, pay divine honors to, bow down before," from Old French aorer "to adore, worship, praise" (10c.), from Latin adorare "speak to formally, beseech, ask in prayer," in Late Latin "to worship," from ad- "to" (see ad-) + orare "speak formally, pray" (see orator).
 Meaning "to honor very highly" is attested from 1590s; weakened sense of "to be very fond of" emerged by 1880s.
 Related: Adored; adoring.